sematic-ai/sematic/docs/slack.md

-To configure your [cloud Sematic deployment](deploy.md#deployment-option-2-sematic-with-cloud-execution) to send notifications to Slack, you need to add these settings in your `values.yaml`
+To configure your [cloud Sematic deployment](deploy.md#deployment-option-2-sematic-with-cloud-execution) to send notifications to Slack, you need to add these settings to the `values.yaml` file you use in your Helm deployment:
-file:

 ```yaml
 slack: